-Two factor authentication was recently introduced into Single Sign-On.
-Two factor authentication – 2FA for short – is a security technique that supplements your SSO password – something you know – with a second, tangible identification factor – your phone, which is something you have.
+Two Factor Authentication is a security technique that supplements your SSO password – something you know – with a second, tangible identification factor – such as your mobile phone, something you have.

-SSO’s two-factor process is implemented in partnership with Duo Security.
-Opting in to Two-Factor Authentication in SSO means you will be prompted by Duo to acknowledge your login requests with your chosen method:
+SSO’s two factor authentication process is implemented with Duo Security using the Duo Universal Prompt portal.
+Two factor authentication in SSO means you will be prompted by Duo to acknowledge your login requests:

-It is worth noting that the initial implementation of SSO’s two-factor authentication only applies when logging into SSO using your UIN.
+Note that SSO’s Two Factor Authentication only applies when logging into SSO using your UIN.
 The alternate login applications that can be used with SSO will not:

 - use your SSO two-factor enrollment selection